MyFirstBitcoin/Bitcoin-Diploma/README.md

 - [German](https://github.com/MyFirstBitcoin/Bitcoin-Diploma/blob/54e5876af943bfa4d70553854e3a4154986068ed/German%20-%20V%201.0%20-%20Bitcoin%20Diploma.pdf)
 ## About

-This is the English version of our diploma.
-The work has been created by Mi Primer Bitcoin / My First Bitcoin and is made freely available to the public.
+The Bitcoin Diploma has been created by Mi Primer Bitcoin / My First Bitcoin and is made freely available to the public.

 ## License